The only way to know if you have HIV is to get tested. You could have HIV and still feel healthy.

 Why do I need to get tested for HIV?

-- If you are HIV-negative (you don’t have HIV), you can take steps to make sure you stay HIV-free.
+- If you don’t have HIV (you are HIV-negative), you can take steps to make sure you stay HIV-free.

-- If you are HIV-positive (you have HIV), you can take steps to have a healthier future.
+- If you have HIV (you are HIV-positive), you can take steps to have a healthier future.
 You can also take steps to protect other people.